Plan urges action on Sudan’s deepening humanitarian crisis

-24 February 2025 marks three years since the escalation of the conflict in Ukraine.
+24 February 2026 marks four years since the escalation of the conflict in Ukraine.

 Plan International and our partners will continue to be there for the people of Ukraine – through conflict and as they rebuild and recover.

-We will focus on several priority areas in which Plan International can add value and offer expertise:
+We focus on several priority areas in which Plan International can add value and offer expertise:

 Plan International aims to continue the efforts in strengthening child protection systems and to reinforce leadership and representation expertise of its partners to ensure girls and boys and youth affected by the crisis, including those from host communities, are protected from violence, abuse, neglect and exploitation and their families have support to prevent negative coping mechanisms.